lou6891/mcsbt_capstone/README.md

    - Evaluate the robustness of the solution and the level of creativity involved.

-> **ALl code documentation is present in specific README inside the API and Client**
+> **All code documentation is present in specific README inside the API and Client**